-None of the therapeutic candidates being advanced internally or by PureTech's Controlled Founded Entities are currently
+None of the therapeutic candidates being advanced internally or by PureTech's Controlled Founded Entities are currently on the market.

 Therefore, in 2023, PureTech received no FDA warning letters, no products were delayed due to a lack of regulatory approval and no product recalls took place.